scp756-221/term-project-shiny-spoons/README.md

 16. Run Gatling

-from you host maching execute the following commands.
+From you host maching execute the following commands.
 This will put an instant load of 100 users for each microservice

 ```
 bash ./gatling-100-user.sh && bash ./gatling-100-music.sh && bash ./gatling-100-metadata.sh